Jianyaogu/Fluxonium-offset-inverse-model/README.md

 Run:

-ML model/ML for resonator spectrum vs flux.ipynb
+ML for resonator spectrum vs flux.ipynb till the generating theoretical data and training model step

 This step:

-* generates synthetic dataset
+* generates synthetic dataset base on guessed params
 * trains 1D CNN
+* save the model to the path you need

+Output:

+fluxonium_inverse_cnn_better.pt

 ---